Western Animation / The BOTS Master

 The show was really intended to be Merchandise-Driven

 due to its 3-D gimmick.
-During each episode's big action scene, someone would shout out "Laser Time!"
-Signaling the viewer to put on 3-D glasses that you could only get by buying one of the toys.
+During each episode's big action scene, someone would shout "Laser Time!" cuing the viewer to put on 3-D glasses that you could only get by buying one of the toys.
 However the toyline failed and became one of the reasons the series didn't last longer.

 The rights to the show have been owned by Disney

 , out of all people, since 2001.

 - Action Duo: Ziv and Blitzy, although usually not until things are completely FUBAR.